It's a Mad, Mad, Mad, Mad World: Plot

 Santa Rosita Police Captain T. G. Culpeper, hoping to tie up the Grogan case before his impending retirement, secretly has the motorists shadowed throughout their various adventures.
-After a furious argument with his wife and daughter, Culpeper learns that his pension will be a pittance and has a mental breakdown.
+After a furious argument with his wife Ginger and daughter Billie Sue, Culpeper learns that his pension will be a pittance and has a mental breakdown.

-The entire group, now consisting of fourteen people (along with the cabbies), arrives at Santa Rosita at nearly the same time, and searches frantically for the "big W", which turns out to be a gathering of four palm trees.
+The entire group, now consisting of 14 people (including the two cabbies), arrives at Santa Rosita at nearly the same time, and searches frantically for the "big W", which turns out to be a gathering of four palm trees.
 Culpeper arrives shortly after and observes the group.
 After the group digs up a suitcase full of cash, Culpeper identifies himself and informs the group that they are wanted by the police.
 He convinces them to turn themselves in and hope for leniency.

 The motorists realize that Culpeper is not returning to the police station with them, but is stealing the money for himself.
 The men chase him into an abandoned building and onto a rickety fire escape, which starts to collapse under them.
 The briefcase containing the money falls open, scattering the cash to the wind.
 When Culpeper and the men all pile onto a fire department ladder sent to rescue them, their combined weight causes it to spin uncontrollably and fling them all off, leaving them heavily injured.

-In the prison hospital, the men bemoan the loss of the money and blame their injuries on Culpeper, who responds that due to his lost pension (which his boss had successfully negotiated back, thus making his illegal actions unnecessary), the ruined relationship with his family, and the likelihood that the judge will probably give him the harshest sentence, he may never laugh again.
-Mrs. Marcus, flanked by Emmeline and Monica, enters and begins berating the men, only for her to slip on a banana peel and fall.
+In the prison hospital, the men bemoan the loss of the money and blame their injuries on Culpeper, who responds that due to his lost pension (which his boss had successfully negotiated back, thus making his illegal actions unnecessary), the ruined relationship with his family, and the likelihood that the judge will probably let the other men off easy and give Culpeper the harshest sentence, he may never laugh again.
+Mrs. Marcus, flanked by Emmeline and Monica, enters and begins berating the men, only for her to slip on a previously discarded banana peel and fall.
 All the men except Sylvester roar with laughter, and, after a brief hesitation, Culpeper joins in.